JDSM01/pa-iscde-jdsma1/README.md

 It provides the following extension point:
 * CodeGenerationRelacement: Allows the person who extends it to replace the way the strings are generated.
 To use this extension a name and an implementation of CodeStringGeneratorService.java must be provided.
 * CodeGenerationAdd: Allows the person who extends it to add new functionalities.
 To use this extension an implementation of CodeGeneratorFunctionAddExtension.java must be provided.

+This project includes an integration with the Search Component (https://github.com/TiagoMartinhoS/pa-iscde-tfmss1).
+It uses its services to search for specified string and comment all field and method occurences.
+It extends its extension point by adding the possibility to search for all the occurences of a variable.